-Also in 2010, we published a discussion paper which considered the challenges faced in community-based conservation of wild plants which are used for local rural livelihoods and looks at how botanic gardens might provide effective solutions that help to address both socioeconomic needs and conservation ends.
+In 2010, BGCI published a discussion paper which considered the challenges faced in community-based conservation of wild plants which are used for local rural livelihoods and looked at how botanic gardens might provide effective solutions to address both socioeconomic needs and conservation ends.

 In its 20 pages, 'Conserving wild plants for livelihoods - botanic gardens working with local communities' considers pilot projects and consultations with a range of individuals and organizations in Madagascar and Uganda carried out by BGCI and partners, with support from SwedBio through the Wild Plants for Food and Medicine project.
 This project was designed to support IUCN Red Listing for plants, selection of Important Plant Areas and community approaches to plant conservation in the two countries.